Best time to visit the Dominican Republic

 Hurricane season in the Dominican Republic

-Although the Dominican Republic lies in the Caribbean hurricane belt, the country hasn’t been hit directly since 1998 and all major resorts and hotels are well equipped to deal with tropical storms.
+Although the Dominican Republic lies in the Caribbean hurricane belt, the country hasn’t been hit directly since 2004 (by Hurricane Jeanne) and all major resorts and hotels are now well equipped to deal with tropical storms.

 The hurricane season officially runs from June to November, although the highest risk months are August and September.
 Even then, the vast majority of visitors experience nothing worse than a few brief heavy rain showers and higher levels of humidity.